-There are so many adventures to enjoy in the Atherton Tablelands that it’s one of those places you can keep coming back to and never get bored of.
-We’ve been a handful of times and are still planning return visits.
+There are so many things to do in the Atherton Tablelands, that it’s one of those places you can keep coming back to and never get bored of.
+As Port Douglas locals we’ve visited many times and are still planning return visits!

-Located in the bucolic hinterland just an hour’s drive from Cairns and Port Douglas, it’s long been a popular choice for locals taking a getaway, yet it’s not a place that many tourists know about.
-But I think it certainly offers some of the best experiences that this region has to offer.
+Located in the lush hinterland just an hour’s drive from Cairns, it’s long been a popular choice for locals taking a getaway yet it’s off the main trail so not all tourists know about.
+But it certainly offers some of the best experiences that this region has to offer.

-With verdant rolling hills, a World Heritage rainforest, incredible geological wonders, unique wildlife, historical villages and paddock-to-plate food trails, it’s not a question of if you should come but how much time do you have!
+With outstanding waterfalls, unique wildlife, fun hiking trails, pretty historic villages, epic scenery, a World Heritage rainforest and paddock-to-plate food trails, it’s not a question of if you should come but how much time do you have?!

 One of the cooler things about hiking here is that the temperature is 5-degrees lower than the rest of North Queensland.
 During the wet season (October – April) it will still be hot, but not as muggy as Cairns or Port Douglas.